AutomateThePlanet/Bellatrix-Documentation/docs/desktop-automation/extensibility-element-action-hooks.md

 ---
 Introduction
 ------------
 Another way to extend Bellatrix is to use the controls hooks.
-This is how the BDD logging and highlighting are implemented.
+This is how the BDD logging is implemented.
 For each method of the control, there are two hooks- one that is called before the action and one after.
 For example, the available hooks for the button are:
 - **Clicking** - an event executed before button click
 - **Clicked** - an event executed after the button is clicked
 - **Hovering** - an event executed before button hover
 - **Hovered** - an event executed after the button is hovered
-- **Focusing** - an event executed before button focus
-- **Focused** - an event executed after the button is focused

 You need to implement the event handlers for these events and subscribe them.
-Bellatrix gives you again a shortcut- you need to create a class and inherit the **{ControlName}EventHandlers**.
-In the example, **DebugLogger** is called for each button event printing to Debug window the coordinates of the button.
+Bellatrix gives you again a shortcut- you need to create a class and inherit the **{ControlName}EventHandlers** In the example, **DebugLogger** is called for each button event printing to Debug window the coordinates of the button.
 You can call external logging provider, making screenshots before or after each action, the possibilities are limitless.

 Example
 -------